 - Integrate stress-relieving strategies.
 Decreasing stress is a key element in maintaining heart health, in addition to emotional wellbeing.
 Ensure the senior’s daily routine includes plenty of time for enjoyable, relaxing activities, such as reading, listening to music, spending time outdoors, and engaging in favorite hobbies and pastimes.
 Your senior loved one may also benefit from speaking with a counselor for additional coping tactics to more effectively manage stress.

 - Planning and preparing meals that are both nutritious and tasty

 - Providing transportation and accompaniment to medical appointments, exercise classes, or wherever a senior needs to go

 - Helping with household chores to allow older adults time to relax

 - Offering friendly companionship for conversations and engaging, fun activities

 - And more

-Call us any time at 410-357-9640 for more information on our elder care in Baltimore and the surrounding communities and to request a free in-home consultation.
+Call us any time at 410-357-9640 for more information on our home care in Towson, MD, and the surrounding communities and to request a free in-home consultation.
 We are available for as little as a few hours every week, up through and including 24-hour, live-in care, to provide just the right solution for a senior you love.
 For a full list of each of the communities where we provide care, please visit our Service Area page.